Clinical Rotations and Continuity Clinic

 UC Davis is one of only 41 nationally recognized National Cancer Institute Comprehensive Cancer Centers.
 The inpatient Heme-Onc service cares for patients seen at the Cancer Center as well as those admitted through the ER with new cancer diagnoses or complications of cancer.
 For educational reasons, interns do not care for our bone marrow transplant patients or routine chemotherapy patients.
 These are handled by the fellows and faculty separately.

-This service is staffed by four interns, two fellows, and one hospitalist attending and one Hematology-Oncology attending.
+This service is staffed by four interns, two fellows, one hospitalist attending and one Hematology-Oncology attending.
 The interns share admissions daily until 5 PM under the supervision of our outstanding Hematology-Oncology fellows.
 There is no overnight call, as patients are covered by the UC Night Float intern.
 There is a separate teaching attending that teaches a didactic curriculum through several seminar sessions each week.

 UC Night Float: